okansungur/CodeQuality/README.md

   SonarQube bugs
 </p>

 When the bugs menu is clicked you will see a bug as we used Optional with null.
-And also it gives a description about the bug.
+And also it gives a description about the bug when we click on **Why is this an issue?**

 *The concept of Optional is that it will be used when null could cause errors.
 In a way, it replaces null, and when Optional is in use, there should never be a question of returning or receiving null from a call.*